mytigio/SDV_DwarvenExpansion/src/Detailed_Readme.txt

 [size=4]Alchemy Bench[/size]
 Turns infused dwarven spirits and various ingredients into potions to improve skills, combat ability, health, energy, etc.
 Uses

+[size=3]Unlock[/size]
+Unlock recipe at mining level 9.
+Can buy from Dwarf after you reach mining level 9.

 [size=3]Recipes[/size]
 Uses 'Infused Dwarven Spirits" as a base material for all recipes.